 Know where the technology is at today

 The vast majority of articles and conferences around blockchain focus on future outlooks and its transformative potential in business.
 Many of those expectations and projections may be theoretically achievable, but the readiness of the technology is still not at the same level.

 The various blockchain infrastructure projects still have considerable limitations with regard to transaction speed, security, scalability, storage capacity and integration.
 These issues are being addressed by innovative blockchain pioneers who are developing more powerful infrastructures for decentralized applications and rapidly enhancing the technology as they work with it.

 Nevertheless, business leaders looking to move into the blockchain territory need to clearly differentiate between immediate possibilities and future plans.
 Before any commitment to the technology is made, careful analysis is needed on what can be done with blockchain versus traditional technologies today and how both can work together in an optimum manner.

 Take the Next Step

 To sum up, blockchain is an exciting technology that shows remarkable promise and has the potential to improve various aspects of business for organizations of all sizes and industries.
-Having quickly moved from a marginal position to one right in the spotlight, blockchain is on a rapid path to becoming a mainstream technology, making it essential for business leaders to actively explore the advantages it offers.
+Having shot from the sidelines to a centre stage position, blockchain seems well on its way to becoming a mainstream technology, making it essential for business leaders to actively explore the advantages it offers.
 But along with this enthusiasm, there needs to be a sound understanding of the areas that it can be applied to in the business, the current capabilities of the technology and the expected value returned to the organization and its customers.